JiggityMaggotKetamynes/Chips/YC_application.md

 speculate on the futures market of commodities, goods that are sold w/ prices.
     - The utility of the coin: the coin is the unit of account, and the speculation vehicle, for a perpetual futures contract.
-Users use existing reasons for speculation/ financial instrumentation in places they previously could not betweeen commodity pairs.
+Users use existing reasons for speculation/ financial instrumentation in places they previously could not betweeen commodity pairs(hedging).
-        - 1 of our perpetual futures contract consists any two commodities, existing or previosuly prohibited to be paired such as (oil, natural gas) (Monero, Gold)
+        - 1 of our perpetual futures contract consists of any two commodities, existing or previosuly prohibited to be paired such as (oil, natural gas) (Monero, Gold)
             - Perpetual swaps use a funding rate to pay out P&L based on relative price movmements between paired commodities.
 We choose perpetual swaps because it is a future contract that is not exercisable, it doesn't require physical future transfer of goods, but allows for exposure to price action.
 It is like continuing to roll over an options contract indefintely until you close the position.

-- The coin functions to facilaite novel price discovery between two commodities by allowing the market to weigh them in terms of the other.
-The coin allows for a direct path to speculate on perceived correlations in the market by faciliate direct position of one good in terms of the other.
+- The coin functions to facilaite novel price discovery between two commodities by allowing the market to exactly weigh them in terms of the other.
+The coin allows for a direct path to speculate on perceived correlations in the market by faciliating direct position of one good in terms of the other.
     - EX: If you want to be short Crude Oil, and long Natural gas, instead of selling Oil/USD, and buying NG/USD, with Chips you trade a perpetual swap on OIL/NG.

 - Issuance: Users acquire coins through mining, airdrop(instant egalitarian issuance),